 What is Catchafire?

-Catchafire is an online, volunteer-matching platform that matches your organization with virtual, skills-based volunteers to help complete the projects most critical for your organization’s success.
-They offer over 120 types of capacity-building projects, ranging from short-term graphic design projects like creating a new brochure to long-term initiatives such as leadership coaching and strategic planning.
+Catchafire is an online, volunteer-matching platform that matches your organization with professional, virtual volunteers to help complete the projects most critical for your organization’s success.
+Their community of vetted volunteers offer assistance with over 160 types of capacity-building projects, ranging from short-term graphic design projects like creating a new brochure to long-term initiatives such as leadership coaching and strategic planning.

-If you are selected for a membership, you will also receive in-person training, webinar support, and tech support throughout the process to maximize your membership.
-Each membership is paid for in full by the Community Foundation for Southern Arizona.
+If you are selected for a membership, you will also receive in-depth training, webinar support, and tech support throughout the process to maximize your membership.
+Each one year membership is paid for in full by the Community Foundation for Southern Arizona and its funding partners.